-Potential competition is formed by firms operating in the relevant market with a potential to increase its capacity in the short term, and with a potential to enter into the relevant market, even though it is not currently active.
-The analysis of potential competition in the Board's past decisions usually focuses on the discussion of barriers to entry (eg, Johnson and Johnson, 15-32/461-143, 28 July 2015; Henkel, 09-03/47-16, 20 January 2009; and Condat SA Henkel, 07-56/659-229, 4 July 2007).
+Potential competition is formed by firms operating in the relevant market with a potential to increase their capacity in the short term, and with a potential to enter into the relevant market, even though it is not currently active.
+The analysis of potential competition in the Board's past decisions usually focuses on the discussion of barriers to entry (see, eg, Johnson and Johnson, 28 July 2015, 15-32/461-143; Henkel, 20 January 2009, 09-03/47-16; Condat SA Henkel, 4 July 2007, 07-56/659-229).
 While evaluating the competitive effects of a merger filing, the Board considers whether an entry to the relevant market is possible and a potential entry to the relevant market would avoid the anticompetitive effect of the merger transaction, as also indicated in Guidelines for Horizontal Mergers.